Our doctors recommend screening for people based on their age and the number of years they’ve smoked.

-- Persons aged 55 to 74 with no history of cancer, or who have been cancer-free for five years,* and who have smoked at least one pack of cigarettes per day for 30 years (30 pack years) should be screened with low-dose helical CT of the chest.
-(A “pack year” is a term used to describe the number of cigarettes a person has smoked over his or her lifetime.
-One pack year is defined as 20 cigarettes – one pack – smoked per day for one year.)
+- People between the ages of 55 and 74 with no history of cancer or who have been cancer free for five years* and who have smoked at least one pack of cigarettes per day for 30 years (a marker referred to as 30 pack years) should be screened with low-dose helical CT of the chest.

-- Such individuals should have low-dose CT of the chest once a year for a total of three times.
+- Such individuals should have low-dose CT of the chest once a year for a total of three years.

-Additional interventions should include smoking cessation counseling or referral for all current smokers
+We also recommend smoking cessation counseling or referral for all current smokers.

-There is very little data on the benefit of screening patients with cancer for other malignancies.
-With the steady increase in survival among people with cancer, the risks of developing another cancer and dying from it are also increasing.
-Patients with cancer are at high risk for developing additional cancers for a variety of reasons: exposure to environmental factors (such as cigarette smoke) predisposing them to numerous cancers; effects of cancer therapy; and, possibly, shared predisposing genetic factors among different cancers.
+People who’ve been diagnosed with cancer are at high risk for developing additional cancers for a variety of reasons: exposure to environmental factors (such as cigarette smoke) that predispose them to numerous cancers; effects of cancer therapy; and, possibly, shared genetic factors among different cancers.

-Therefore, patients whose cancer has been cured or brought under control and have a reasonable life expectancy should undergo screening proven to be beneficial in the general population.
-Modifications to the screening program (start at an earlier age, more frequent screening) may need to be made and screening modalities not necessarily recommended for the general population may be used.
-Such decisions must be tailored to the tumor and the patient.
+Therefore, if you’ve had cancer that has been cured or brought under control and have a reasonable life expectancy, you should undergo screening that’s proven to be beneficial in the general population.
+Modifications to the screening program (starting at an earlier age, being screened more frequently) may need to be made, and methods of screening not necessarily recommended for everyone may be used.
+Our experts or your primary care doctor can help you make these decisions.

 CT screening for lung cancer has only been studied in people at high risk of lung cancer — those with a long smoking history and who are 55 and older.
 For these individuals, the ten-year risk of developing lung cancer is greater than one in 100.
 For younger people and those with less smoking exposure, the risks are lower.

-In the National Lung Screening Trial (NLST), lung cancer mortality was decreased by 20 percent in a high-risk population of heavy smokers who underwent three scans at one-year intervals.
-These were low-dose helical (also known as spiral) CT scans of the chest.
+In the NLST, deaths from lung cancer decreased by 20 percent in a high-risk population of heavy smokers who had one scan each year for three years.
+These were low-dose helical (also known as spiral) CT scans of the chest that use x-rays to obtain a multiple-image scan of the entire chest during a single breath hold.
 Trial patients had no history of cancer in the preceding five years.
-The CT uses x-rays to obtain a multiple-image scan of the entire chest during a single breath hold.

 Individuals who are considering being screened for lung cancer with CT should know that the risks of the procedure have not been fully defined and that the benefit is relatively small.

 In the study, for every 300 people who were screened, one death from lung cancer was averted.
-The risk that people who are screened with CT develop other cancers from the radiation was not quantified, but is likely to be far outweighed by the benefits of detecting lung cancer at an earlier, more treatable stage.
-Numerous studies do warn of other harms from CT screening, as CT is a highly sensitive test that identifies numerous abnormalities that are not cancer.
-Finding these abnormalities can cause anxiety and lead to further evaluation.
+The risk that people who are screened with CT may develop other cancers as a result of the radiation wasn’t determined, but it’s likely to be far outweighed by the benefits of detecting lung cancer at an earlier, more treatable stage.
+Numerous studies do warn of other harms from CT screening, since the highly sensitive test can identify abnormalities that are not cancer.
+Finding these abnormalities can cause anxiety and lead to further ― unnecessary ― evaluation.
 In the first CT scan in the NLST study, such abnormalities were seen in one-quarter of patients.
-I n other studies, the frequency has been as high as 40 to 50 percent of patients.
+In other studies, the frequency has been as high as 40 to 50 percent of patients.
 Evaluation of these abnormalities can cause complications and can sometimes lead to unneeded operations during which a portion of the lung is removed.